stallhoard/phasmo-wiki/docs/ghosts/Mare.md

 ## Ability (pseudo)

-- If a player turns on a light that is within 4 metres of a Mare, it has a 1/8 (12.5%) chance of turning the light off almost immediately (delay up to 1 second)
+- If a player turns on a light that is within 4 metres of a Mare, it has a 1/7 (~14%) chance of turning the light off almost immediately (delay 0.05 - 1s)

 ## Sanity threshold